 For those wanting to dive a bit deeper, the Australian National University has an excellent four-year Sanskrit course under the leadership of McComas Taylor.
 I cannot recommend it highly enough.
 The course can be taken either on campus in Canberra or by distance learning.

 At Oxford University, the MPhil in Classical Indian Religion, the MPhil in Buddhist Studies, and the undergraduate major in Sanskrit all start with a two-term intensive in Sanskrit.
 If you have never taken any Sanskrit – this course may come as a shock.
 The professor, James (Jim) Benson, is a wonderful fellow with a deep love for the language, but the book that Oxford uses, Coulson’s Complete Sanskrit, in the clearly ironically-named ‘Teach Yourself’ series, is not a great introductory text.

 To be fair, when Coulson wrote the book in 1976, it was probably better than anything else on the market in English, but that has long since changed.
-Coulson knew his Sanskrit, but his writing is often unnecessarily complicated.
-Even worse, he took all of his exercise sentences from the Sanskrit dramas, resulting in some absurdly complicated sentences, overladen with obscure vocabulary.
+Coulson knew his Sanskrit, but his writing is often unnecessarily dense and complicated.
+He also took all of his exercise sentences from the Sanskrit dramas, resulting in some surprisingly complicated sentences, overladen with obscure vocabulary.
 If you wonder if I’m being unfair, this is one of the sentences from Lesson 10 to translate from English to Sanskrit:

 “Then, seeing a line of ants emerging from a hole in the wall carrying particles of food, (he) grasping the fact that the chamber had men in it, caused that same bed chamber to be fired.”